magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 boot watch -h
 Call the next handler when source files change.

-Debouncing time is 10ms by default.

 Options:
   -h, --help           Print this help info.
   -q, --quiet          Suppress all output from running jobs.
   -v, --verbose        Print which files have changed.
   -M, --manual         Use a manual trigger instead of a file watcher.
+  -d, --debounce MS    MS sets debounce time (how long to wait for filesystem events) in milliseconds.
+  -i, --include REGEX  Conj REGEX onto the set of regexes the paths of changed files must match for watch to fire.
+  -e, --exclude REGEX  Conj REGEX onto the set of regexes the paths of changed files must not match for watch to fire.
 ```

 Here the `-v` task option is the only one I'm currently interested in.